Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 The mixed-model GWAS is implemented with GEMMA, which provides standard modern WGS mixed-model GWAS, efficient and well suited for structured populations.
 The aim is to correct for kinship and small population effects.
 Mixed models are important here because population-associated SNPs may appear falsely associated with  tusk phenotype.
 For this, I compute a genomic relationship matrix (GRM) and add covariables as following :

 > ***Tusk ~ SNP + sex + GRM + population + PC1 + PC2 + PC3***
+>
+The script of this second GWAS model are available [SEE 10.prepare_GEMMA_input.R & 11.GEMMA_mixed_model_PC3.slurm].

 ### _3.1 Genomic Control Inflation Factor & Plots_

 Le lambda GC is equal to 0.858, indicating a slightly conservative model and without extreme artefact of Plink PC2 as observing in Manhattan plot.
 The GEMMA QQ plot shows a strong deviation.
 This deviation would come from that some rare variants with strong effect are present or that artefacts remain.
+Script for the plots [SEE 12.GEMMA_Manhattan_QQ_PC3.R]

 <img width="630" height="730" alt="image" src="https://github.com/Hohugu/Genomic-on-Asian-elephant-Tusk/blob/03.GWAS/GEMMA_PC3_Manhattan_highlight.png" /> <img width="315" height="370" alt="image" src="https://github.com/Hohugu/Genomic-on-Asian-elephant-Tusk/blob/03.GWAS/GEMMA_PC3_QQ.png" />